It was the best of episodes, it was the worst of episodes. It was Buffy: season four.

 Season four attempted to expand the mythology, but did so without using a character as the focal point.
 Yes, an argument can be made that Riley was that focal point, but Riley was a brand new character that no one ever had the chance to get to like.
 Expanding the world by incorporating the Initiative and then making the only access character someone brand new to the show was a bad idea on almost every level.

 Notice how the expanded mythology worked in season two -- because it all came through Angel, a character we knew.
 To a certain extent, the same could be said for Faith in season three and, appropriately, Buffy in season five.

 On the big character arc front, there's not much to write home about.
 Obviously, the big one is Oz leaving and Willow dating Tara, but even by the end of the season that relationship is still too new to really appreciate.
 It's easy to forget how groundbreaking it was when it originally aired, though, which makes it a pretty big deal.

 Giles finally gets a girlfriend, or at least a friend with benefits and, hey, look, there's a non-white character on the show!
-Whedon often gets criticized for having a vanilla cast, but I think that's mostly a Buffy problem, caused in no small part by the setting (as Mr. Trick says in season 3, "...strictly the Caucasian persuasion in the 'Dale.") which is underscored by an expanding cast that stays white.
+Whedon often gets criticized for having a vanilla cast (as Mr. Trick says in season 3, "...strictly the Caucasian persuasion in the 'Dale.") which is underscored by an expanding cast that stays white.
 As the new additions are ultimately added as romantic interests, I have to wonder if the show ran into a road block with the network regarding interracial relationships.

 And speaking of characters finding their role on the show, we come to perhaps the biggest problem: Spike.